 Our members regularly act on inter-state claims, such as maritime boundary disputes, international claims relating to the environment and international trade disputes.
 We have acted for the Australian government in Australia v Japan (“Antarctic Whaling”) ICJ Reports 2014, p.
 226.

-We have represented West Ham United in FA/FAPL arbitrations brought by Fulham FC and the players of Sheffield United arising out of the Carlos Tevez affair, and acted as an ad hoc clerk for the Court on several cases, including Dutee Chand v International Associations of Athletics Federations CAS 2014/A/3759, the well-reported case of a female athlete with hyper-androgenism who was prevented from competing in international competitions.
+Members at Matrix appear as counsel in sports arbitration, including representation before the Court of Arbitration for Sports in Lausanne, acting for West Ham United in the FA/FAPL arbitration brought by Fulham FC, and the players of Sheffield United arising out of the Carlos Tevez affair.
+Some of our members act as ad hoc clerks for the Court of Arbitration, including in Dutee Chand v International Associations of Athletics Federations CAS 2014/A/3759, the well-reported case of a female athlete with hyper-androgenism who was prevented from competing in international competitions.

-Our members speak fluent Russian and French, as well as advanced knowledge of Spanish and Arabic.
+Our members speak fluent Russian, French and Spanish, as well as advanced knowledge of Arabic.